dereckdemezquita/cs-bash/README.md

 cat file.txt 1> std-output-redirection.txt # redirects the standard output to a file
 ```

-## Arithmatic and numbers in BASH
+## Arithmetic and numbers in BASH

-Numbers are not natively supported in BASH; in R or JS for example you could type something like: `3 + 2` in a console and the arithmatic would return a result.
+Numbers are not natively supported in BASH; in R or JS for example you could type something like: `3 + 2` in a console and the arithmetic would return a result.
 In BASH this does not work.

-In order to do arithmatic you can use the utility `expr` with the following syntax: `expr 2 + 2`.
+In order to do arithmetic you can use the utility `expr` with the following syntax: `expr 2 + 2`.

 Note that `expr` cannot handle decimals.
 In order to solve this you could instead use `bc`, it invokes an interactive calculator.
 However you can pipe values to it and use it in a similar way to `expr` but with decimals: